Current Critical Issues

 Current Critical Legislative Issues and Updates

-On Thursday, January 23rd the Education Committee held its second work session on LD 1530, An Act To Establish a Process for the Implementation of Universal Voluntary Prekindergarten Education.
-Once again, the phone calls and presence of ranks of homeschoolers has protected freedom for all parents in Maine.
-At the work session, the committee sentiment turned firmly toward removing provisions lowering the starting age for compulsory school attendance from 7 (as it is now) to 5.
-Thank you for standing up for freedom!
+On April 10th and 11th the Senate and the House passed an amended LD 1530, An Act To Establish a Process for the Implementation of Universal Voluntary Prekindergarten Education to be engrossed.
+The phone calls and presence of ranks of homeschoolers has protected freedom for all parents in Maine.
+Compulsory school attendance for 5-year olds has been removed from the bill.

 Background on LD 1530

-If passed as written, LD 1530 would expand state control over children and families in Maine.
+If passed as originally written, LD 1530 would have expanded state control over children and families in Maine.
 Current law requires school attendance beginning at age 7.
-LD 1530 would lower this to age 5.
-If passed, homeschooling parents will have to comply with the compulsory school attendance law a full two years earlier than they do now.
+LD 1530 would have lowered this to age 5 requiring homeschooling parents to comply with the compulsory school attendance law a full two years earlier than they do now.

 Also, at a November work session on November 25, invited representatives from a number of national groups and organizations spoke of the need for standardized early education from prenatal to age 5.
 This bill (if passed) would open the door to that end.